oracle-livelabs/converged/microservices-cicd/liquibase-jenkins-int/liquibase-jenkins-integration.md

 This lab presumes you have already completed the earlier labs.

-## Task 1: Log in to the GitHub Account
+## Task 1: Create the GitHub App

 1. Log in into your GitHub Account.

-## Task 2: Create the GitHub App

-1. In your Github Account, navigate to Settings -> Developer settings -> GitHub Apps.
+In your Github Account, navigate to Settings -> Developer settings -> GitHub Apps.

   ![GitHub Settings](images/repo_settings.png " ")